sct/overseerr/docs/support/faq.md

 ### Help!
 My request still shows unavailable even though it's in Plex!?!

-**A:** Overseerr supports the new Plex Movie, Legacy Plex Movie, and the TMDb Movie agent.
+**A:** Overseerr supports the new Plex Movie, Legacy Plex Movie, TheTVDB agent, and the TMDb agent.
 Please verify that your library is using one of the agents previously listed.
 If you are changing agents, a full metadata refresh will need to be performed.
-Caution, this can take a long time depending on how many items you have in your movie library.
+Caution, this can take a long time depending on how many items you have in your library.

 ## Notifications